Texas Misdemeanor and Felony Theft and Shoplifting Laws

 • the property is stolen from another person, a human corpse, or grave, or

-• the stolen property is a firearm, an election ballot, or certain livestock or metals.
+• the stolen property is a firearm, a catalytic converter, an election ballot, or certain livestock or metals.

 The punishment for a state jail felony theft can include a fine of no more than $10,000, imprisonment ranging from 180 days to two years, or both.
 A state jail felony will bump up to a third-degree felony if the defendant used or exhibited a deadly weapon during the commission of the offense or had a previous felony conviction.